 There a wide range of certifications.
 For example, there is the introductory Citrix Certified Associate – Virtualization certification, which is for administrators who work with XenApp and XenDesktop.
 On the other end of the spectrum is the Citrix Certified Expert – Virtualization, which is targeted at designers.

 Network Horizons offers certifications in virtualization, cloud, and networking.
 The certifications are also broken down further into three levels: associate, professional, and expert.

 This e-learning platform also provides Citrix courses and training to help you prepare for the various Citrix exams.
 As a matter of fact, the comprehensive curriculums are suited for everyone, from web developers and business analysts to virtualization architects.

 Jump online and start searching to find videos, webinars, and publications that will help demystify Citrix.

 This website is one part trade publication and one part social community for the IT sector.
 In it, you can find everything, from breaking news to advice on tools and best practices.
 In addition, you will find free Citrix white papers and software reviews in its resource library.

 This portal is updated daily with new blog posts that cover the latest ideas and insight into products.
 This comes courtesy of Citrix engineers, community members, and business leaders.

 If you want to advance your IT career or get your first job in IT, then getting a Citrix certification is a reasonable goal.

 The certification is in-demand at many companies and can lead to some great potential employment opportunities.
 Many certified IT professionals with Citrix experience are offered higher salaries than those who don’t have a background in the program.

-Despite the initial difficulty in learning Citrix, in most cases, it can make your IT career path smoother compared to learning programming languages and other complex technologies.
-Having experience in a Citrix course is like an IT stamp of approval on your resume.
+Learning Citrix may be difficult but, in most cases, it can make your IT career path smoother.
+This is particularly the case when compared to learning programming languages and other complex technologies.
+In fact, having experience in a Citrix course is like an IT stamp of approval on your resume.